-2023 was a busy year for taxi licensing and I am grateful to everyone including committee members, cabinet member, officers, and the licensed trade for their support during the year.
-I am confident that the changes we made in 2023 will continue to provide a safe way to travel for the people of Milton Keynes and its visitors.
-2024 will be another busy year as the Regulatory Committee will review the new best practice guidance released by the Department for Transport in November 2023; and taxi licensing fees.
+2024/25 was a busy year for taxi licensing and I am grateful to everyone including committee members, cabinet member, officers, and the licensed trade for their support during the year.
+I am confident that the changes made will continue to provide a safe way to travel for the people of Milton Keynes and its visitors.

-Councillor Moriah Priestley

-Chair of the Regulatory Committee
+Councillor Moriah Priestley Chair of the Regulatory Committee 7 April 2025

-February 2024